To access your Shaw Direct account online, click on My Account at the top of all shawdirect.ca pages.

 Make sure to have your account number ready.
 You can find it on your customer bill.
 If you have used My Account before, simply enter your account number and password.
 If you have never used My Account before you will need to Register to get your account activated for online access.

-Once you have logged into your account, you will see a list of links which will allow you to change your programming, view your bill, make a payment and more.
+Once you have logged into your account, you will see a list of links which will allow you to change your programming, view your bill, set up pre-authorized bank payments and more.

 If you've forgotten the password to your online account access we can reset it for you.
 Just click on Customer Care at the top of the shawdirect.ca followed by Forgot Password.
 Follow the on screen instructions and we'll have a new password emailed to you.